 Goat Milk and a Child's Safety

-Goat milk alone is not recommended for babies.
+Goat milk alone is not recommended for babies, nor is cow or any other type milk.
 The milk has a high concentration of minerals and proteins, but less folate than is necessary to meet a child's nutritional needs.
 Some studies also indicate that goat milk is associated with high rates of anemia.

 While goat milk alone is not safe for your child, some medical practitioners recommend goat milk-based formulas.
 These can be safe from your child's birth to when they are a year old.
 However, you should avoid fresh goat milk and any other pure animal milk during your child's first 12 months.